 A sustainable data center: Five steps for this journey

 It may sound a daunting undertaking, but working with a trusted advisor and clearly defining the strategy and implementation phases is something that we have found as key to success.
-To that end, we have developed a five-step approach to deliver on sustainability targets that we have laid out in our new eBook, “The Sustainability Challenge.”
+To that end, this short video below outlines a five-step approach to deliver on sustainability targets.

 The journey begins by setting a bold and actionable strategy to achieve a sustainable data center.
 It is crucial to create one with clear objectives and prioritized actions.
 These measures must be aligned to the internal expertise and resources by having the teams for design, procurement, facility operations, and sustainability all collaborating.
 Any goals or commitments should align with science-based, external frameworks.